leopregnolato/leopregnolato/README.md

 I started my professional career as a geography teacher in the public and private schools.
 I taught Informatics to elementary school students in the public schools in São Paulo city, which made my interest in technology grow.
 I graduated in Natural Sciences in my second graduation at the University of São Paulo (USP), which put me in touch with mathematics in my first scientific initiation, in which I studied number theory.
-As I get involved with the exact ones, I am currently developing academic research at the doctoral degree at the University of São Paulo (USP) Sustainability Graduate Program, studying marine bioindicators in the field of Environmental Science and Technology.
+As I get involved with the exact ones, I am currently developing academic research at the doctoral degree at the USP Sustainability Graduate Program, studying marine bioindicators in the field of Environmental Science and Technology.
 A survey employs high-level technologies available at the National Synchrotron Light Laboratory (LNLS - Brazil) at the
 National Center for Research in Energy and Materials (CNPEM).
 My interest in technology became my main activity, because my research involves a large volume of data, programming and statistics.
 Then I learned to deal with R programming.
 In order not to have problems with the expenses of software licenses owners,